JohnneyQin/JohnneyQin.github.io/_pages/about.md

 - **Publications**
   - 2024.10 One paper is accepted by EMNLP 2024 Main Oral.
-  - 2024.09 Two papers were accepted by EMNLP 2024 Main.
+  - 2024.09 Two papers are accepted by EMNLP 2024 Main.
-  - 2024.07 One paper was accepted by ACMMM 2024.
+  - 2024.07 One paper is accepted by ACMMM 2024.
 - **Competitions (Only National Level)**
-  - 2022.12 Won the First Prize of the National Finals of the 2022 China University Computer Competition (Top 4 in China)🥇
+  - 2022.12 Win the First Prize of the National Finals of the 2022 China University Computer Competition (Top 4 in China)🥇
 - **Scholarships (National Level or Highlight)**
-  - 2024.11 Won the 2023 National Inspirational Scholarship.
+  - 2024.11 Win the 2023 National Inspirational Scholarship.
-  - 2023.11 Won the 2022 National Inspirational Scholarship.
+  - 2023.11 Win the 2022 National Inspirational Scholarship.
-  - 2022.12 Won the 2021 National Inspirational Scholarship.
+  - 2022.12 Win the 2021 National Inspirational Scholarship.
-  - 2022.05 Won the first-class People's Scholarship of Harbin Institute of Technology (Top 1%)
+  - 2022.05 Win the first-class People's Scholarship of Harbin Institute of Technology (Top 1%)

 # 📝 Publications